This is the article about the website that hosts this article, and how it is assembled.

-The question is "Why?".
-Why not use Wordpress?
+First up: Why not use Wordpress?
 Why not use Ghost?
-There are hundreds of ways to create a tiny website and they each have their pros and cons.
+There are hundreds of ways to create a website.
+Do they all suck?
+Well, probably not!

 Makefile